Contact us

 Understanding the Impact of ERC-1404 on the Industry

-Before delving into the realm of security tokens, it is essential to understand the foundation upon which they are built: the ERC-20 token standard.
+Before delving into the security tokens, it is essential to understand the foundation upon which they are built: the ERC-20 token standard.
 Introduced in 2015 by developer Fabian Vogelsteller, ERC-20 paved the way for the representation of fungible digital assets on the Ethereum blockchain.
 This standard, comprising six functions and two events, facilitated the initial coin offering (ICO) boom of 2017 and demonstrated the power of community-driven standards in fostering rapid adoption.

 The ERC-20 interface includes functions such as totalSupply, balanceOf, and allowance, which provide information about the total supply of tokens, individual account balances, and approved spendable amounts, respectively.
 Additionally, the transfer, approve, and transferFrom functions enable the transfer of tokens between accounts and the delegation of spending rights to other entities or smart contracts.